Billwilliams1952/Arduino-Cascadable-Low-Pass-Filter/README.md

 	// Get next value from the filter based on the input (current) value float NextValue ( float currentValue );

+	// Return the gain of the filter at a particular frequency double GetFilterGainInDB ( double frequencyInHz );

 ## Tests